22 Examples of Customer Retention Strategies That Actually Work

 It's unusual for a commodity-based organization to implement a subscription service into its business model.

 Which is exactly what Amazon created in the form of Prime.
 The subscription was originally created to bring customers faster delivery.
-It generated a lot of controversy, but quickly became popular with regular shoppers on the platform.
+It generated a lot of controversy but quickly became popular with regular shoppers on the platform.

-customer retention strategy example: amazon
+customer retention plan example: Amazon

 How can you use subscriptions to achieve growth goals and increase customer retention?